adekola/jsnotes/Book 2 - types & grammar.md

 Although b is obviously undeclared, `typeof` indicates it's undefined.
 You should be aware of this gotcha. `undefined` may actually infer undeclared.
 Well, this is in fact a safety guard in that, `typeof` will not return a `ReferenceError` due to a variable being undeclared.
 Quite a handy feature.

+#Chapter 2 - Values
+##Arrays
+Arrays are just containers which can hold heterogenous values.
+More-so, unlike other languages e.g C# and Java, you dont need to pre size your array in JS.

+Arrays can have string keys/properties assigned to them, which do no count towards the length of the array.